There are those who give an opening date of 1919 for Nott’s Grocery. Following is what I have found documented in print.

 In the 1925 guide, there was a Golden Rule Grocery listed there.
 My News-Record access goes back to 1927.
 This article about the Golden Rule robbery was from October 3, 1927.

-The first mention of Nott’s Grocery I have located was in a newspaper report dated September 4, 1927, about a 17-month-old J.W.
+This newspaper report is dated September 4, 1927, about a 17-month-old J.W.
 Nott being hit by a car in front of 310 S Main, the location of a home AND a store owned by J.B.
 Nott.
+Note that other articles give 301 as Nott’s address, this is a typo.
 The 1925 city guide shows that address was a residence only for John Nott, his occupation listed as “dray.”
 There are no Notts in the 1919 city guide.

 The Golden Rule wasn’t mentioned in the paper after 1927, except for a disputed tax in 1928 which often happened after a business closed.